bmlindor/ttv_ss/AAREADME.md

     (eccentricity of Earth's orbit).
 7).
 See which scenario best fits simulated data [ ] 7a).
 Create tables for parameters. [  ]
-7b).
+8).
+Add in 4th planet. [  ]
+8a).
 Rule out four planet fit instead of moon
-8).
+10).
 Condense results to 1 equation fit (how much of X to get Y uncertainty). [  ]
 <!--
 3).
 Q: What really limits timing precision of Earth & Venus about the Sun? (related to Tyler's work)